Does a sudden weather change cause colic?

 - On the flip side, a warm spell while he still has a furry coat can also create overheating and colic risk factor problems.
 Just because you can finally ride in a t-shirt doesn’t mean your winter-coated horse will be enjoying the warm temps.
 An unclipped horse in the winter has a great chance of overheating, so on warmer days, double up on hydration checks, and keep him cool.

 - And what about his diet?
 It’s very tempting if the weather changes to add more of his concentrated foods, or maybe give him a bran mash.
 Any change to your horse’s diet, regardless of the weather, can impact his gut mobility and health.
-So keep things on track as they normally are.
-If you need to add some forage to help him stay warm, be sure it’s the same type that he normally gets!
+So keep things on track as they usually are.
+If you need to add some forage to help him stay warm, be sure it’s the same type he usually gets!
 This article here details my dislike of wheat bran mashes and why you shouldn’t just feed them to your horse.
 It’s a complete myth that bran mashes have more fiber than forage.
 Hay is about 30% fiber, bran mash is about 10%.
 From the barn management perspective, no diet changes keep the GI system happier!

 The thermometer is always your friend.